TriKro/rsb-content/part4-evaluative_market_experiment/broken-promise-smoke-test.md

 ## In Brief

-They naturally want to share ideas or products they love with their friends.
+People naturally want to share ideas or products they love with their friends.
 This smoke test helps test how much of a natural/inherent virality lies in the idea itself.
 It helps identify high potential ideas, before you've built a product.

 ## Helps Answer